-Such rise in the demand of back pain treatments combined with actual methods constrains is outstripping the capacity to provide health services causing big problems in public and private centres and insurance companies, as they need to treat more patients without increasing their costs.
+Such a rise in the demand of back pain treatments combined with actual methods constrains is outstripping the capacity to provide health services.
+This is causing big problems in public and private centers and insurance companies, as they need to treat more patients without increasing their costs.

-FEN’s phycial therapy robot consists of a six-axis robotic arm capable of highly articulated movements to provide precise therapeutic treatment by applying compressed air, this innovative approach has been proved to produces the same effects on the patient’s back as manual therapies in an efficient way reducing treatment time unlike current solutions.
+FEN’s physical therapy robot consists of a six-axis robotic arm capable of highly articulated movements to provide precise therapeutic treatment by applying compressed air.
+This innovative approach has been proved to produces the same effects on the patient’s back as manual therapies in an efficient way, thus reducing treatment time compared to current solutions.

-Our robot highly innovates by applying Artificial Intelligence to help therapist identify all the trigger points, suggest the best treatment base on medical data, reproduce the treatment automatically, and track the evolution.
-To do so, before each session, the robot explores the patient body with a 3D volumetric scan and thermal vision to identify these knots (hot spots), which appear in strong red colour, and locate their position.
+Our robot highly innovates by applying Artificial Intelligence to help therapist identify all the trigger points, suggest the best treatment based on medical data, reproduce the treatment automatically, and track the evolution of client satisfaction.
+To do so, before each session, the robot explores the patient body with a 3D volumetric scan and thermal vision to identify these knots (hot spots), which appear in strong red color, and locate their position.
 After exploring the patient’s back pain, the robot defines the positions of the MTPs and treatment properties (pressure, temperature, etc.) and monitors evolution by comparing the thermal vision from different sessions.
 This unique approach enables therapists to decide the duration and number of sessions based on medical data.
-All data is securely stored in a distributed cloud system allowing full treatment track for patients to receive sessions everywhere in the world.
+All data is securely stored in a distributed cloud system allowing full treatment tracking so that patients can receive sessions at any location.